 OR A COMBINATION OF TWO (2) Documents FROM THE PHILIPPINES and ONE (1) Document FROM THE FOREIGN COUNTRY:

-Acceptable Philippine Documents (The Philippine documents must reflect the same name, date of birth and Filipino as a nationality)
+Acceptable Philippine Documents (The Philippine documents must show the same name, date of birth and Filipino as your nationality/citizenship)

 • Old Philippine Passport